hipay/hipay-docs/hipay-fullservice-sdk-android/03-Generating-a-signature.md

     /* Assuming that the server url takes the orderId as argument
      * and generates the signature after retrieving
-     * the required data in database */
+     * the required data in the database */

     String url = String.format(getString(R.string.server_url), orderId);

     RequestQueue requestQueue = Volley.newRequestQueue(getActivity());

-    // assuming the server's response is in JSON format JsonObjectRequest jsObjRequest = new JsonObjectRequest
+    // Assuming that the server's response is in JSON format JsonObjectRequest jsObjRequest = new JsonObjectRequest
             (Request.Method.GET, url, null, new Response.Listener<JSONObject>() {